spacetx/starfish/docs/source/help_and_reference/working_with_starfish_outputs/index.rst

 .. _Python: https://www.python.org/
 .. _R: https://www.r-project.org/about.html

-To work with the :py:class:`IntensityTable` in python, it's as simple as using that object's load
+To work with the :py:class:`IntensityTable` in python, it's as simple as using that object's open_netcdf
 command:

 .. code-block:: python

     import starfish
     example_netcdf_file: str = "docs/source/_static/example_data_files/decoded.nc"
-    intensity_table: starfish.IntensityTable = starfish.IntensityTable.load(example_netcdf_file)
+    intensity_table: starfish.IntensityTable = starfish.IntensityTable.open_netcdf(example_netcdf_file)
     print(intensity_table)

 in R_, the ncdf4 library allows the :code:`.nc` archive, which is based on hdf5, to be opened.